 Polygon composite tubing has a higher strength to weight ratio than steel.
 Smaller composite cannulas are possible due to this increased strength.
 This is particularly advantageous to the minimally invasive surgical market.
-Thin walled tubing allows device engineers to add more functions in the same space, reducing the need for equipment changes.
+Thin tubing walls allow device engineers to add more functions in the same space, reducing the need for equipment changes.

 Polygon's team of medical engineers works closely with device manufacturers to produce unique and effective solutions.

 PolyMed composite tubing is radiolucent for clear X-ray imaging, and are also non-magnetic for safe use in MRI environments.
 Surgical imaging is possible without removal of PolyMed tubing, speeding emergency procedures.

 Unlike steel tubing, composites are comfortable to the touch and ready for immediate use without warming.

 PolyMed materials use no metal components, only electrically insulating materials.
 This eliminates the need to heat shrink.
 PolyMed materials insulate through the entire cross-section, unlike heat shrink which can fail when nicked.

 Polygon is the industry leader in providing double-insulation for handheld electric power tools.
 The same dielectric properties in PolyMed tubing eliminate the risk of capacitance coupling during electrosurgical procedures.

 Polygon composite cannulas have excellent compatibility with optical devices, unlike shiny stainless steel.
 PolyMed tubing can also be painted for further improvement.